danielmcpark/awesome-interpretable-dnn/README.md

 # awesome-interpretable-dnn [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Hello visitors, I have been interested in effcient deep neural networks design such as pruning, autoML, quantization, and also focused on the knowledge distillation for successful network generalization.
-This page organizes several works for the interpretable or explainable deep neural networks to be applicable on my interests.
+Hello visitors, I have been interested in an efficient deep neural network design such as pruning, AutoML, quantization, and the knowledge distillation for successful network generalization.
+This page organizes several works for the interpretable or explainable deep neural networks to apply to my interests.

 ## History